We fall prey to the endless onslaught of fitness marketing and its big promises.

 Add one of these principles at a time for the next month and see how you’re progressing.

-Add another method, testing and tweaking until you’re making consistent gains.
+Add another method, testing, and tweaking until you’re making consistent gains.

 Implementing these muscle growth methods will give you the tools to build more muscle and look better naked.
+Implement them now and maximize muscle growth with the Minimalist Muscle Blitz.

 Schoenfeld, Brad.
 “The Mechanisms of Hypertrophy and Their Application to Resistance Training.”
 Journal of Strength and Conditioning Research.
 24.10 (2010): 2857.
 Web.
 21 Nov.
 2013.